JUDOKICK/creol-documentation/source/index.rst

 * `Creol DLT (Blockchain Components) <https://creol.readthedocs.io>`_ (Work in Progress)
 * `Creol dApp (Mobile app for interacting with the DLT Components) <https://creol.readthedocs.io>`_ (Work in Progress)
 * `Creol Hardware <https://creol.readthedocs.io>`_ (Work in Progress)
-* 'Creol BIM <https://creol.readthedocs.io>'_ (Work in Progress)
+* `Creol BIM <https://creol.readthedocs.io>`_ (Work in Progress)

-While each section does its best to breakdown the concepts used within it would be important to familiarize yourself with specific key concepts such as
+While each section does its best to breakdown the concepts used within it would be important to familiarize yourself with specific key concepts such as:

 * DALI
 * Solidity (Ethereum Programming Language)
 * Smart Contracts